Some may say size isn’t important, it’s how you use it… Well it can be true for some, but for others every little helps!

 When heading off road the larger tyres are great for more axle clearance, this is more important than the actual lift as the fitting a lift kit to your Jimny will not give you more ground clearance as your axles will still be the same height from the ground.
 One thing which isn’t so great with fitting larger tyres on the Jimny is the effect it has on gearing.
 Gearing will be effected in the sense that you will no longer be able to crawl as slow.
 This hasn’t been too much of a problem however it would be a lot nicer if we could crawl slower!
 Reduction gears can help, but they are not cheap nor are they easy to fit!

 When it comes to fuel consumption we haven’t noticed too much difference.
 Many people claim many different fuel consumptions in Jimny groups and for us we have never had the best consumption from new.
 This has never bothered us much as we didn’t buy the Jimny hoping it’ll be good on fuel.
-Your driving style will affect the consumption the most, for some reason our Jimny loves a bit of full throttle rather often, or maybe the drive does?
+Your driving style will affect the consumption the most, for some reason our Jimny loves a bit of full throttle rather often, or maybe the driver does?

 If you are one to load up your Jimny to the max when heading off for an adventure, then at times you may regret the larger tyres like we have a few times.
 Keeping up with traffic on the motorways when fully loaded can sometimes be a pain when you get to an up hill stretch.
 Though this is mainly due to not having much torque from the Jimny, because on flat stretches of the motorway the Jimny can still cope fully loaded.